dainiusjocas/blog/content/post/deftype-unsynchronized-mutable/index.md

 ```

 The class generated by `deftype` will be named `OutputContainer`.
-The class has one mutable field: `container` that is of `JsonNode` type.
+It has one mutable field: `container` that is hinted to be of `JsonNode` type.
-By declaring method mutable deftype generates `set!` function to mutate the mutable field.
+By declaring a method mutable deftype generates the [`set!`](https://clojuredocs.org/clojure.core/set!) assignment special form to allow mutation of the field.

 `OutputContainer` is in the scope of one function: